Trefeurig

-Trefeurig is a community in Mid and West Wales, situated around 4 miles north-east of Aberystwyth.
+Trefeurig is a community in Ceredigion, Wales, situated around 4 miles north-east of Aberystwyth.
 It is a site of particular prehistoric, Roman, and Iron Age interest, and has a long history as a mining area.
-In 2011 the local population was estimated at around 1,771 people.
+In 2011 the local population was estimated at 1,771 people.

 Boundaries

 The community boundary encompasses the areas of Penrhyn-coch, Salem, Pen-bont Rhydybeddau, Cwmsymlog, Cwmerfyn, Banc-y-darren, Cefn-llwyd, and Capel Madog.

 The community's lowest point lies in the west, and is less than 20m above sea level.
 This is the point where the Peithyll and Clarach streams meet at Pont Rhyd-hir, and the railway bridge on the A487.
 The boundary runs along the Nant Clarach for a short distance before climbing through Gogerddan forest, then along the middle below Broncastellan Fort, until reaching the road from Bow Street to Pont-goch.

 The boundary continues along Bow Street until turning at Elgar's Farm and travelling along the stream past the old Elgar and Mynyddgorddu mines, and through the old mine reservoir.
 The border then turns south over Troedrhiwseiri Bank until it reaches the Afon Stewi.

 It is at the east, over Garn Bank near Caer Pen y Castell, where the community reaches its highest elevation of 437m above sea level, just north of the summit.

 The boundary passes through a forest owned by Natural Resources Wales until reaching the shore of Syfydrin Lake at the eastern end of the community.
 There it heads south across the moorland until it reaches Ponterwyd Road just west of the Buwch a'r Llo (Cow and Calf) Standing Stones.